peterw-github/DataSurvey_PowerBI/README.md

-# Dashboard, Data Professfionals Survey
+# Dashboard, Data Professionals Survey

 Created a dashboard in Power BI, featuring results from a survey of data professionals.